What Drives Leadership Stress — and How to Deal

 Many times, an inability to focus on a particular demand leads to leadership stress.
 With communications coming from seemingly every direction, it’s easy for leaders to feel completely overwhelmed and at a loss for where to begin.

-John Ryan, our president and CEO, starts each day with a routine he’s relied on for many years.
+John Ryan, our former president and CEO, starts each day with a routine he’s relied on for many years.
 Instead of jumping straight into checking his email account, he pours a cup of coffee and reads a brief passage from one of his favorite books on leadership.
 Then he reviews a short list of strategic initiatives that need attention.

 “After reflection, I’ll consider the actions required for each item — and either take those actions right away, or set aside time on the schedule later that day for them,” Ryan says.
 “Inevitably, the day’s meetings start, and the emails multiply.
 But that’s OK because I’ve already enjoyed the white space needed to feel focused and in charge.”

 In addition to using “white space” — open time that helps you take control of your schedule — he also recommends the following actions, which can help you gain focus on priorities:

 - Define and clarify the expectations of your tasks.

 - Maintain a project schedule.